Joseph Byrd: Later work

 In 1986, Byrd moved to northern California, where he formed a klezmer group, the Jewish Wedding Band, later renamed Catskills Revival.
 He researched the history of Jewish music in America, locating and performing forgotten pieces from stage shows and films.
 The band released two albums, Songs of Love and Chutzpah (1997), and A Child's Hanukkah (1998).
 In the 1990s, he also launched LogoMusic, developing musical signatures and other sound material for corporate websites.

-In 2006 Byrd collaborated with the Norwegian improvisation group Spunk and UK sound art unit Dreams of Tall Buildings.
+In 2006, Byrd collaborated with the Norwegian improvisation group Spunk and UK sound art unit Dreams of Tall Buildings.
 For White Elephant, a collaboration between these three parties, he created a graphic score as "a kind of 'space opera' - in the form of an imaginary space mission outside our galaxy in the year 9050.
 Photographs from NASA's Hubble Space Telescope are the basis for the score, consisting of a mixture of listed, sampled and improvised sounds in parallel to an electronic soundtrack created by Dreams of Tall Buildings."
-White Elephant was premiered at Sonic Arts Network's Expo festival in Manchester, England on 24 June 2006.
+White Elephant was premiered at Sonic Arts Network's Expo festival in Manchester, England, on June 24, 2006.

 Byrd began teaching music history and theory at the College of the Redwoods in Eureka in 2000.
 He was for five years a food columnist for the North Coast Journal in Humboldt County, California.

 Death

-Byrd died on November 2, 2025, at the age of 87.
+Byrd died in Medford, Oregon, on November 2, 2025, at the age of 87.